aayushverma1802/Fake-Faces/README.md

 # Fake-Faces that Dont Exist

- The images are blur because the pixel size was 64
+ The images are blur because the pixel size was 64.

- This whole notebook took 12 hours to run hence due to resource contrain the images are like this
+ This whole notebook took 12 hours to run hence due to resource contrain the images are like this just increase the img size to more resol. and batch size more to get HD images .

- just increase the img size to more resol. and batch size more to get HD images .
+ # Warning

- Warning this is too much GPU intensive and can lead to OS crash Dont run in your PC direclty if you have no GPU or MX series Nvidia nor kernal crash can make OS unstable and can result in funny and unwanted behaviour in Windows
+ This is too much GPU intensive and can lead to OS crash Dont run in your PC direclty if you have no GPU or MX series Nvidia nor kernal crash can make OS unstable and can result in funny and unwanted behaviour in Windows